Send the link below via email or IMCopy

 The American System was called NTSC, or National Television System Committee

-After the "Big Switch," the US uses ATSC, or Advanced Television Systems Committee
+After the "Big Switch," the US uses ATSC, or Advanced Television Systems Committee (Only North America, US territories overseas and South Korea use it)

 This also meant that TV receivers (and later, videotape machines) sold in one country often could not be used in another country.